ztrevor001/testrepo/README.md

 # testrepo
-used in association with IBM Developer coursework.
+Used in association with IBM Developer coursework.

+Its a markdown file in this repository.